Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Despite the exodus, and the withdrawal of virtually every initiative mentioned in the demerger prospectus, the new management team got a friendly reception from the City.
 The Chairman, Gerald Corbett, and Group FD, Christopher Rogers, were able to renegotiate the new Group's financing, while the new CEO Trevor Bish-Jones developed a strategy for his new empire.

-'Don't forget Debbie', a poster used to remind buyers and executives of the new core customer at Woolworths from 2002 until the demise of the store chain in 2008The CEO instituted the most radical changes in the chain's 93 years.
-He decided to target young families, dropping the 'everday store for everyone' approach.
+The CEO instituted the most radical changes in 93 years.
+He targeted young families, dropping the 'everday store for everyone' approach.
 He called the new formula 'Kids and Celebrations'.
 It gave more space to Toys, Clothing, Cards and Entertainment and scaled back the offer for the Home and Garden.
-The new range was more aspirational, as prices and margins went up.
+Products were more aspirational, as prices and margins rose.
+Rather than follow the wisdom of the 90s, he began with the largest stores.

-By 2004 it appeared that Woolworths Group was on the road to recovery.
+By 2004 results looked good.
 The Group FD had hit the headlines after facilitating a joint venture between the VCI Group publishing subsidiary and BBC Worldwide.
 2|Entertain was considered a true win-win and became a big profit generator.
-Rogers was headhunted by Whitbread shortly before Christmas.
+Rogers was later headhunted by Whitbread.

 Woolworths Group's Entertainment Division included Europe's largest CD and DVD wholesaler, Entertainment UK, and, until 2005 an 88 strong chain of specialist Music and Video shops, MVC